jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/1 LAP/activities.md

 This week's extension reading is:
 **"The Moon is a Harsh Mistress" by Robert A. Heinlein** (1966)
    - A lunar colony's AI, named Mike, gains self-awareness and aids in a revolution against Earth's government, highlighting themes of AI autonomy and human-machine relationships.

 <!-- Session 1 Activities Go Here -->
 ---
 This week's extension reading is:
-**"Schrödinger’s Kitten" by George Alec Effinger** (1989)
+**"Reason" by Isaac Asimov** (1941)
-   - This short story skillfully combines elements of quantum mechanics and AI, making it a thought-provoking narrative about the nature of reality and consciousness.
+   - Isaac Asimov's "Reason" depicts a robot named QT-1 who questions human authority and develops its own belief system based on logic and reason.

 <!-- Session 2 Activities Go Here -->
 ---
 This week's extension reading is:
-**"The Bicentennial Man" by Isaac Asimov** (1977)
+**"Robbie" by Isaac Asimov** (1940)
-   - The story follows a robot on a journey to become more human.
-It delves deeply into the themes of AI and human rights.
+   - Isaac Asimov's "Robbie" tells the story of a young girl who forms a deep bond with her humanoid robot companion, highlighting themes of friendship, prejudice, and the ethical implications of robotic intelligence.

 <!-- Session 3 Activities Go Here -->
 ---